slidevjs/slidev/docs/guide/index.md

 :::

 Follow the prompts to start your slides project.
 The slides content is in `slides.md`, which initially includes demos of most the Slidev features.
-For more information about the Markdown syntax, please check the [syntax guide](/guide/syntax). <!-- TODO: -->
+For more information about the Markdown syntax, please check <LinkInline link="guide/syntax" />.

 :::: details Single file usage (not recommended)